openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 * Pump batteries

 ## How to safely attach the CGM/FGM?
-You can tape it: There are getting sold pre-perforated 'overpatches' for common CGM systems (ask google or ebay).
+You can tape it: There are getting sold pre-perforated 'overpatches' for common CGM systems (ask Google or ebay).
 Some loopers use the cheaper standard kinesiology tape or rocktape.

-You can fix it: There are getting sold upper arm bracelets that fix the CGM/FGM with a rubber band (ask google or ebay).
+You can fix it: There are getting sold upper arm bracelets that fix the CGM/FGM with a rubber band (ask Google or ebay).

 # AndroidAPS settings